 What to Look for in a Good Dance Instructor: 5 Key Traits

 Anyone can call themselves a dance instructor, but not every professionally trained dancer has the skills and aptitude to actually be a good one.
 When looking for someone to teach you to dance, naturally, you’ll seek out someone with a dance background and the evidence to prove it.
 Seems sufficient, right?
-Well… not exactly!
+Well … not exactly!

 Teaching requires an entirely separate host of skills and personality traits that not all people possess.
 A good dance instructor loves to dance, but also loves to teach!
 A good dance instructor cares about their relationships with their students and is capable of giving you far more than simple choreography – they focus on helping you learn more about your body, help you tap into your capabilities, and teach you how to artfully dance.
 A good dance instructor also has a great attitude, takes the time to understand your goals, and crafts programs around those goals specifically for you.
-Have a look at the list below to explore these concepts further and get a sound understanding of some of the key traits to look for when choosing a dance instructor.

 1 | Customer Service Aptitude